Updated April 10, 9:00 am central

 - Requirement that people not gather in groups of more than 10 people (with a number of exceptions)

 - Missouri has issued social distancing orders, prohibiting gatherings of more than 10 people, again with exceptions.

-- Governor Parson has not yet issued a statewide stay-at-home order, despite repeated requests from health care experts.
-Click here to send him a message urging him to do so.
+- Governor Parson has issued a statewide stay-at-home order, after repeated requests from health care experts.
+Unfortunately, the order falls far short of what is needed.
+Click here to send Governor Parson a message urging him to strengthen his order.